 The corollary to maintaining a higher target population for key forage species is setting a higher "overfished" threshold.
-The standard single-species definition of an overfished stock - the point at which fishing is curtailed and rebuilding begins - is approximately $\frac{1}{2}$ B{MSY}, a population level that may still be capable of rebuilding, but which is only about 20 - 25% of an un-fished population.
-It is clearly risk-prone to permit a forage population to be reduced to this level, drastically diminishing the ecosystem's capacity to support healthy and abundant populations of predator species, before taking remedial action.72
+The standard single-species definition of an overfished stock - the point at which fishing is curtailed and rebuilding begins - is approximately $\frac{1}{2}$ BMSY, a population level that may still be capable of rebuilding, but which is only about 20 - 25% of an un-fished population.
+It is clearly risk-prone to permit a forage population to be reduced to this level, drastically diminishing the ecosystem's capacity to support healthy and abundant populations of predator species, before taking remedial action.

 The Lenfest Forage Fish Task Force, an assemblage of 13 ecologists representing 5 countries (and no overlap with membership of the aforementioned MSC Task Force), compared conventional MSY strategies - used to prevent overfishing of most forage fisheries within the U.S. - to more precautionary approaches and found that "the only fishing strategies that reliably prevented a decline in dependent predators were those that limited fishing to half the conventional rate."
-Ecological sustainability is improved by doubling the minimum biomass that is left in the ocean, from the conventional minimum to at least 40% of the un-fished biomass; that is, Lenfest recommends making B{MSY} the overfished threshold, instead of the target, below which all fishing stops.73
+Ecological sustainability is improved by doubling the minimum biomass that is left in the ocean, from the conventional minimum to at least 40% of the un-fished biomass; that is, Lenfest recommends making BMSY the overfished threshold, instead of the target, below which all fishing stops.

 The information available to fishery managers, according to the Lenfest report (published as Pikitch et al), is an important consideration in determining the magnitude of precaution to apply.
 Halving fishing rates and doubling minimum biomass from conventional levels may be sufficient when managers are knowledgeable enough about forage fish status and interactions with predators and the environment to mitigate the impacts of fishing.
 However, in data-poor situations, they recommend maintaining a biomass floor of at least 80% of an unfished level for existing fisheries.
-New forage fisheries should be prohibited from developing until information improves, a recommendation repeated often since it first appeared in the 1999 NMFS report, Ecosystem-Based Fishery Management.74 ishery managers should "(c)onsider explicitly strong linkages between predators and prey in allocating fishery resources," recommends NOAA's Chesapeake Bay Office, in Fisheries Ecosystem Planning for Chesapeake Bay.
+New forage fisheries should be prohibited from developing until information improves, a recommendation repeated often since it first appeared in the 1999 NMFS report, Ecosystem-Based Fishery Management.